LorenYan98/LY.github.io/_pages/cv.md

    **WSP** (Toronto, ON, Canada) **Structural engineer intern**,
    * Worked with the Civil infrastructure department on a bridge design as part of my internship program
    * Learned to use different softwares such as Revit, Sketchup and bluebeam as part of the BIM team
-   * Partook in the operation of a BIM design portfolio for the Cogswell project, which included designing, rendering, attending meetings with stakeholders and on site inspections to update the BIM design
+   * Partook in the operation of a BIM design portfolio for the project, which included designing, rendering, attending meetings with stakeholders and on site inspections to update the BIM design

 * **2019.05 – 2019.06**